 Don’t forget the parchment paper!
 If you don’t have any and find your brownies sticking to the bottom, chances are they’re too warm and/or underbaked.
 Refrigerate them until cold, bring to room temperature, then try again.

 In the mood for peanut butter?
-Check out my Small Batch Peanut Butter Fudge Brownies.
+Check out my Peanut Butter Swirl Brownies, also baked in a loaf pan.

 Items You May Need (affiliate links):